DreamYuanStarSoul/AndroidHealthcareAppDevelopment/03_ActivityManagement.md

 ```

 ##onDestroy()
 Usually not needed, as activity will perform cleanup during onPause() and onStop().
 But for long-running resources and threads, we destroty the activity.

+#####finish() - transfer page
+The system calls onDestroy() after it has already called onPause() and onStop() in all situations except one: when you call finish() from within the onCreate() method.
+In some cases, such as when your activity operates as a temporary decision maker to launch another activity, you might call finish() from within onCreate() to destroy the activity.
+In this case, the system immediately calls onDestroy() without calling any of the other lifecycle methods.

 ```
 @Override
 public void onDestroy() {